2 of the Best Hikes in Yellowstone National Park

 Our hike began on the South Rim Trail.
 In a welcome contrast to the rest of the park, we saw relatively few fellow hikers even though this portion of the trail is easily accessed and has little elevation gain.
 I highly recommend this peaceful hike with its many beautiful views of the two falls; though as is good practice when hiking throughout the park, always be aware of the wildlife that may be sharing the trail with you (we had no bear encounters on our hike but heard stories of hikers who did).

-We had more company on the Uncle Tom Trail as it is more popular.
+We had more company on the Uncle Tom Trail as it was more popular.
 It was named for H.F.
 Richardson, or Uncle Tom, as was his nickname.
-In the late 19th Century he began guiding tourists into the Canyon to view the waterfalls.
+In the late 19th Century he began guiding tourists into the Canyon to view the waterfalls and cross the river.
 At that time the trail consisted of numerous ropes and rope ladders that visitors had to negotiate.
-Fortunately today, one only has to manage a hefty climb (300+ steps!) on a metal staircase bolted into the rock on the side of the canyon.
+Fortunately on our hike, one only had to manage a hefty climb (300+ steps!) on a metal staircase bolted into the rock on the side of the canyon.

 Grand Canyon of the Yellowstone

-So, if you’re looking to stretch your legs a little on your next trip to Yellowstone and want amazing views of the Upper and Lower Falls, check out the Uncle Tom and South Rim Trails!
+So, if you’re looking to stretch your legs a little on your next trip to Yellowstone and want amazing views of the Upper and Lower Falls, check out the South Rim Trail!

 Have you hiked these trails?
 Let me know what you thought of them in the comments!